National Climate Assessment Warns Of Worse Extreme Weather Disasters, Contradicts President Trump

 — NPR (@NPR) November 23, 2018

-What’s worse, though is the cost of the damage caused by extreme weather disasters.
+What’s worse is the cost of the damage caused by extreme weather disasters.
 The tally of the destruction since 2015 is a stunning $400 billion.
 Report authors also indicate that the instances of such weather-related damage will continue to get worse in the U.S.

-In addition to the cost in dollars, there’s also a cost to the health of people living in the U.S. Especially when it comes to wildfires, air quality quickly becomes hazardous to health.
+In addition to the cost in dollars, there’s also a cost to the health of people living in the U.S. Especially when it comes to wildfires; air quality quickly becomes hazardous to health.
 Polluted air can cause heart and lung problems.
 Plus, extreme weather gives rise to more insect related illnesses and allergies.
 Also, heat-related deaths may rise as areas experience more and longer heatwaves.

 “Climate change is transforming where and how we live and presents growing challenges to human health and quality of life, the economy, and the natural systems that support us.”